Santa Cruz Department

 Santa Cruz ([ˌsanta ˈkɾus]) is the largest of the nine constituent departments of Bolivia, occupying about one-third (33.74%) of the country's territory.
 With an area of 370,621 km2, it is slightly smaller than Japan or the US state of Montana.
 It is located in the eastern part of the country, sharing borders in the north and east with Brazil and with Paraguay in the south.

-In the 2012 census, it reported a population of 3,412,921, making it the most populated department.
-The capital is the city of Santa Cruz de la Sierra.
+In the 2024 census, it had an estimated population of 3.1 million, making it the most populated department.
+Its capital city is Santa Cruz de la Sierra.
 The department is one of the wealthiest departments in Bolivia, with huge reserves of natural gas.
 Besides, it has experienced the highest increase of economic growth during the last 50 years in Bolivia and South America.

 Government and administration

 According to the current Constitution, the highest authority in the department lies with the governor.
 The former figure of prefect was appointed by the President of the Republic till 2005, when the prefect for the first time was elected by popular vote to serve for a five-year term.
 In 2010 the first governor was elected according to the implementation of autonomy after a struggle for almost a decade by the people of Santa Cruz.

 Santa Cruz also has a Departmental Assembly (Asamblea Departamental), which derives but differs from the previous Departmental Council (Consejo Departamental).
 It is a state legislature with limited legislation powers, being able to make laws in certain subjects in exclusivity and in some others in concurrence with the state legislative branch.